Nothing to hide argument

-The "nothing to hide" argument states that an individual has no reason to fear or oppose surveillance or breach of privacy, unless they are afraid they will uncover their own wrongdoing.
+The "nothing to hide" argument is a logical fallacy which states that an individual has no reason to fear or oppose surveillance or breach of privacy, unless they are afraid they will uncover their own wrongdoing.
 This argument is often used to claim that one should not worry about government surveillance as long as they have "nothing to hide".

 History

 An early instance of this argument was referenced by Henry James in his 1888 novel, The Reverberator:

 If these people had done bad things they ought to be ashamed of themselves and he couldn't pity them, and if they hadn't done them there was no need of making such a rumpus about other people knowing.

 Upton Sinclair also referenced a similar argument in his book The Profits of Religion, published in 1917 :

 Not merely was my own mail opened, but the mail of all my relatives and friends — people residing in places as far apart as California and Florida.
 I recall the bland smile of a government official to whom I complained about this matter: "If you have nothing to hide you have nothing to fear."
 My answer was that a study of many labor cases had taught me the methods of the agent provocateur.
 He is quite willing to take real evidence if he can find it; but if not, he has familiarized himself with the affairs of his victim, and can make evidence which will be convincing when exploited by the yellow press.

 The motto "If you've got nothing to hide, you've got nothing to fear" has been used in defense of the closed-circuit television program practiced in the United Kingdom.